 Once you've confirmed your switch with Uswitch, we notify your new supplier.
 They notify your old supplier and arrange a supply switchover date.
 This date will be sent to you in your new supplier's welcome pack, which will also include all the tariff info for your records.

-This is all done remotely, and there are no physical pipe changes, meter changes or home visits required.
+The switch is all done remotely, and there are no physical pipe changes, meter changes or home visits required.

 You DO need to take a meter reading

 On the day of your supply switchover, make sure to take a meter reading and submit it to your new supplier.

 This will be shared with your old supplier, who will send a final bill or credit your bank account accordingly.

 You may wish to cancel any direct debits to your old supplier to be safe as well.

 Change your mind?
 You have two weeks to let the supplier know

 If you change your mind about your energy switch for any reason, you have 14 days to notify your new supplier to cancel the switch.
 You must contact the supplier - unfortunately, Uswitch cannot cancel your switch for you.